 The contract is now closed with this purchase of the opposite contract.
 Investor receives $1.

-Investor cost: 43 cents (initial Yes contract) + 80 cents (The new price of No contract) = $1.23
+Investor cost: 43 cents (initial Yes contract) + 1 cent transaction fee + 80 cents (the new price of No contract) + 1 cent transaction fee = $1.25

 The investor received incentive coupons until they closed the contract.